Herbert leads Chargers to 39-29 victory over Jaguars - WHIZ News

 Jacksonville went up 21-16 when Daniel Thomas blocked Ty Long’s punt and returned it 16 yards for a touchdown.

-Green put LA back on top 22-21 with a 26-yard reception in the left corner of the end zone, but the 2-point conversion failed.
+Virgil Green put LA back on top 22-21 with a 26-yard reception in the left corner of the end zone, but the 2-point conversion failed.
 The Jaguars answered when Chris Conley drew single coverage from Michael Davis and hauled in a 28-yard TD pass.
-Ben Ellefson caught the 2-point conversion to put the Jaguars up 29-22.
+Ben Ellefson caught the 2-point conversion to put the Jaguars up by seven.

 Los Angeles once again got off to a fast start.
-After Michael Badgley’s 35-yard field goal on the opening drive, rookie Joe Reed scored his first NFL touchdown on a 7-yard jet sweep around right end.
+After Badgley’s 35-yard field goal on the opening drive, rookie Joe Reed scored his first NFL touchdown on a 7-yard jet sweep around right end.
 It was the Chargers’ first rushing touchdown since Herbert in Week 2 against Kansas City.
-Badgley missed the extra point.
+But Badgley missed the extra point for a second straight game.

-Parham became the first Chargers player in 42 years to get touchdowns on each of his first two NFL catches when he drew single coverage for a 22-yard pass from Herbert.
+Parham became the first Chargers player in 42 years to get touchdowns on each of his first two NFL catches when he drew single coverage for a 22-yard pass from Herbert in the second quarter to extend the lead to 16-0.

 INJURIES

-Jaguars: CB Sidney Jones left during the first half with a back injury and did not return. … WR Dede Westbrook suffered a knee injury on a kickoff return late in the third quarter and was carted off. … LB Dakota Allen did not return after an ankle injury in the first quarter.
+Jaguars: CB Sidney Jones (back) left during the first half and did not return. … WR Dede Westbrook suffered a knee injury on a kickoff return and was carted off. … LB Dakota Allen did not return after an ankle injury.

 Chargers: TE Green suffered an ankle injury after his touchdown and did not return. … RG Ryan Groy had a biceps injury in the fourth quarter and did not return.